plasterbrain/hugo-modules/images/README.md

     ```

 ## Known issues
-- `get-placeholder` gave some DNE error using `placeholder.Content` that went away after server restart
+- `get-placeholder` gave some DNE error using `placeholder.Content` that went away after server restart.
+Happened when I tried to run two sites on different ports and then update, causing one to transform into the other.